 350 grams or 1 1/2 cups of freshly brewed coffee, room temperature

-In a large bowl, whisk together the bread flour, salt, and yeast.
+In a large bowl, whisk together the bread flour and salt, next add yeast and whisk.

-Place the dough in a lightly oiled bowl and cover with a damp, clean kitchen towel or plastic wrap to prevent it from drying out and developing a skin.
+Place the dough in a bowl and cover with a damp, clean kitchen towel or plastic wrap to prevent it from drying out and developing a skin.

 Place on counter and let sit 12 hours at room temperature.
 It will double in size and you may see bubbles forming on the surface.
-Place bowl in fridge for up to 3 days or continue to next step.
+Place bowl in fridge for 12 hours or over night.
+Remove dough day of use and follow next steps.

 Lightly flour a large cutting board or your kitchen countertop, and place the dough on it.
 Wet or lightly oil your hands again.